Is investing in startups the best way to diversify a portfolio?

 Economic fluctuations tend to play out cyclically, affecting businesses, individual markets and investments with their every movement.
 Startups offer a way of diversifying towards a longer-term investment approach.

 And this is important to understand, as diversification isn’t just about asset types.
-It’s about adding variety in every sense to your investment portfolio - and therefore, assuming you choose your startups wisely, your investment could bring added security, longevity and growth to your portfolio.
+It’s about adding variety in every sense to your investment portfolio via an effective portfolio diversification strategy.
+Therefore, assuming you choose your startups wisely, your investment could bring added security, longevity and growth to your portfolio.